dirir/dev/README.md

-# This is a initial repository
+# This is an initial repository
 ## GitHub getting started on this projetcs
 Specialized in a range of technologies to power your businesses and projects:
 ### Programming languages and Services: